lucidsoftware/apt-boto-s3/README.md

 deb s3://AKIAIOSFODNN7EXAMPLE:wJalrXUtnFEMI%2FK7MDENG%2FbPxRfiCYEXAMPLEKEY@my-bucket.s3.amazonaws.com jessie main contrib
 ```

-Inline URL credentials take precendent when present.
+URL credentials take precendent when present.

 #### Signature version

+Hopefully, this should "just work" and you can ignore this.

 Some regions, e.g. eu-central-1, support only AWS version 4 signatures.
-However, this version does not work with virtual-hosted style URLs.
-And many S3 clones support only version 2.
+However, version 4 does not work with virtual-hosted style URLs, and many S3 clones support only version 2.

-apt-boto-s3 uses version 4 for s3*.amazonaws.com path style URLs; otherwise it uses version 2.
+apt-boto-s3 uses version 4 for path style URLs with a s3*.amazonaws.com host; otherwise it uses version 2.

-This should just work, but if you need to override this default, set `S3::Signature::Version` in apt configuration, e.g. in `/etc/apt/apt.conf.d/s3`:
+If you need to override this default, set `S3::Signature::Version` in apt configuration, e.g. in `/etc/apt/apt.conf.d/s3`:

 ```
 S3::Signature::Version "2";